IrminData/irmin-platform/irmin-console/README.md

 ### How to contribute?

+The most important is thing is don't forget to follow the branch naming rules and the guidelines in this README.

+#### Internal Contributors (Irmin Team)

+Contribute to the project by following these steps:

+1. Create a new branch from `development`
+2. Make your changes
+3. Push your changes to the branch
+4. Run the tests and try to build.
+Ensure they pass and the build is successful.
+5. Create a pull request to `development`
+6. Wait for a review from another team member
+7. Merge the pull request after the review has been approved
+8. Delete the branch after merging

+#### External Contributors

 To contribute to the project, follow these steps:

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
 4. Push your changes to your fork
+5. Run the tests and try to build.
+Ensure they pass and the build is successful.
-5. Create a pull request
+6. Create a pull request
-6. Wait for the review
+7. Wait for a review from our team member

-Don't forget to follow the branch naming rules and the guidelines in this README.
-If you have any questions, feel free to ask our team.

 ### Prerequisites